Strategies To Tell If Your Nonprofit Content Marketing Is Hurting Or Helping

 Think about how much you personally have changed over the past year or so.
 Would your year-ago self recognize you?
 In part, sure.
 But not at all in some fundamental ways.
 The same holds true with your supporters.
 You probably don’t know them as well as you think.

 CONSIDER: How carefully do you monitor constituent engagement with your content (e.g., website pages visited, time spent on the page, emails opened, click-throughs, articles, blog or social media posts shared, replies, comments)?
 Do you know what your audience is talking about, what information they’re seeking, and how they feel about the issues with which you engage?
-You need to get a handle around current constituent engagement tools such as Google analytics or whatever your nonprofit CRM or email provider offer.
+You need to get a handle around current constituent engagement tools such as Google analytics or whatever your nonprofit CRM or email provider offers.

 - To learn what your audiences do, not just what they say.